commercetools/commercetools-docs-kit/CONTRIBUTING.md

 # Contributing

-Please _read_ before contributing to commercetools Documentation Kit in order to get familiar with the guidelines for contributing to the project.
+Please _read_ before contributing to commercetools Documentation Kit to get familiar with the guidelines for contributing to the project.

 ## Core Ideas

-We want to create documentation websites that are visually and functional consistent.
-To do so, we provide a set of tools and components that should be used across the different websites, for example a Gatsby documentation theme.
+At commercetools we want to create documentation websites that are visually and functional consistent.
+To do so, commercetools provide a set of tools and components that should be used across the different websites, for example a Gatsby documentation theme.

 This repository contains all the necessary packages to build a documentation website.
 Some of them do not need to be used directly but are instead required by other packages.
 Let's have a deeper look.